sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 Before we start writing our own CSS rules, we'll need to create a new `.css` stylesheet.
 Let's get to it!

-link our new stylesheet to our HTML page. `.css` files are refered to as stylesheets.

 > [info]
 >
 There are a couple other ways to write CSS for your HTML doc such as: